StackingLayers/Eddy_Probe_Dashboard/README.md

 eddy_dashboard.py
 ```

-with the newer version and restart the service:
+with the new version.

+If using systemd:

 ```bash
 sudo systemctl restart eddy-dashboard